How Much Compensation Could I Claim If My Child Is Injured In A School Accident?

 - Home Adaptations.

-In some cases, that result in some form of disability, it might mean your home needs changes to allow your child to function as normally as possible.
+In some cases, that results in some form of disability, it might mean your home needs changes to allow your child to function as normally as possible.
 If so, the cost of these changes might be included in your claim.

 - Personal Property Costs.